weex1997/MemoryCard-FoundationDayTheme/README.md

 ## Overview
-During my time at Gamifier, I worked on a memory card game developed to celebrate Saudi Foundation Day with players.
+This game was developed with Gamifier, It's a memory card game developed to celebrate Saudi Foundation Day with players.
 I was responsible for implementing the leaderboard system using PlayFab, enabling real-time score tracking and player rankings.
 In addition to backend programming, I also handled art integration, adjusting and implementing visual assets to match the game’s layout and theme.
 This project combined cultural celebration with engaging gameplay to create a festive and interactive player experience.